 BENEFITS YOU WILL RECEIVE.

 Be a part of something Unique, Innovative, Empowering & FUN.

 Click on the Link below to fill out a Contact Form, or call us on the number below.

-Congratulations to ALL of our amazing students of all ages who graded recently in Karate Jutsu, Muay Thai & Ladies Kickboxing!
+Congratulations to all those who competed in our recent Canton tournament held in East Sussex.
 You did yourselves, your dojo's and your CLUB, very proud!

 Upcoming DATES for your diary!!

 Iain Abernethy Flow Drill Seminar.
 MORE Bunkai and flow drill magic from the best in the business.
 LIMITED spaces available so book NOW to avoid disappontment..